metreeca/metreeca-core/docs/references/spec-language.md

 Linked data selection tasks identify the set of subjects in an RDF graph whose RDF descriptions are consistent with a possibly composite shape.
 Selection results are reported either as an RDF graph or a structured report according to the choosen [query](#queries) type.

 Linked data validation tasks verify that the RDF description of an initial focus set is consistent with the constraints specified by a possibly composite shape.
 During the process, derived focus sets connected by [structural constraints](#structural-constraints) may be recursively validated.
-Validation results are reported as structured [focus validation report](../javadocs/com/metreeca/form/Focus.html).
+Validation results are reported as a structured [focus validation report](../javadocs/com/metreeca/form/Focus.html).

 ## Annotations

-Non-validating shapes documenting presentation-driving metadata, to be used for purposes such as form building or predictable printing of RDF files.
+Non-validating shapes documenting shape metadata, to be used for purposes such as shape redaction, form building or predictable encoding of RDF files.

 | shape                                                        | value                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |